tauoverpi/zangle/CONTRIBUTING.md

 ## Remember

-Append your name link to your github profile to CONTRIBUTORS.md if this is your first contribution to the project.
+Append your name and link your github profile in CONTRIBUTORS.md if this is your first contribution to the project.